destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/development_guide.md.txt

 - ✔️ Use forks for your changes
 - ✔️ If not up-to-date, update your fork with the changes from the target branch (use `pull` with `--rebase` option if possible).
 - ✔️ Describe what the PR contains.
-- ✔️ Ensure your PR does not contain seperate features.
+- ✔️ Ensure your PR does not contain separate features.

 ### Checklist for reviewers
 Each PR comes with its own improvements and flaws.
 The reviewer should check the following: